 Mission & Values

 The Community Engagement and Leadership Education (CELE) Center provides students with opportunities to develop the knowledge, skills and attitudes needed to contribute to thriving communities; building authentic community and campus partnerships drive our work.
-Our programs include CELE Fellowships, Community Engaged Learning Courses, Dream Project, Husky Leadership Initiative, Jumpstart, Othello-UW Commons, Riverways Education Partnerships, and Undergraduate Community Based Internships (UCBI).
+Our programs include CELE Fellowships, Community-Engaged Courses, Dream Project, Husky Leadership Initiative, Jumpstart, Othello-UW Commons, Riverways Education Partnerships, and Undergraduate Community Based Internships (UCBI).

 CELE shared values